Continuum limits for discrete Dirac operators on 2D square lattices: Abstract

 \section{Abstract}

 We discuss the continuum limit of discrete Dirac operators on the square lattice in $\mathbb R^2$ as the mesh size tends to zero.
-To this end, we propose a natural and simple embedding of $\ell^2(\mathbb Z_h^d)$ into $L^2(\mathbb R^d)$ that enables us to compare the discrete Dirac operators with the continuum Dirac operators in the same Hilbert space $L^2(\mathbb R^2)^2$.
-In particular, we prove strong resolvent convergence.
+To this end, we propose the most natural and simplest embedding of $\ell^2(\mathbb Z_h^d)$ into $L^2(\mathbb R^d)$, which enables us to compare the discrete Dirac operators with the continuum Dirac operators in the same Hilbert space $L^2(\mathbb R^2)^2$.
+In particular, we prove that the discrete Dirac operators converge to the continuum Dirac operators in the strong resolvent sense.
 Potentials are assumed to be bounded and uniformly continuous functions on $\mathbb R^2$ and allowed to be complex matrix-valued.
+We also prove that the discrete Dirac operators do not converge to the continuum Dirac operators in the norm resolvent sense.
+This is closely related to the observation that the Liouville theorem does not hold in discrete complex analysis.